-The SMC8126L2 is designed to interconnect multiple network segments (or collision domains).
+This switch is designed to interconnect multiple segments (or collision domains).
 It can be connected to network cards in PCs and servers, as well as to hubs, switches or routers.
-It may also be connected to devices using optional SFP transceivers.
+It may also be connected to devices using optional XFP or SFP transceivers.